richardschoen/iusertools/README.md

 •	Many of the commands utilize QShell and PASE so this is required.

 ## Types of Utilities Available (Growing Continually via User Requests)
--Command line integration to external DB servers such as SQL Server, PostgreSQL, MariaDB and more via Python.
+•	Command line integration to external DB servers such as SQL Server, PostgreSQL, MariaDB and more via Python.
--Commands for saving and restoring libraries, objects and IFS objects to save files and Amazon S3 storage.
+•	Commands for saving and restoring libraries, objects and IFS objects to save files and Amazon S3 storage.
--Utilizing curl to execute and simplify network operations.
+•	Utilizing curl to execute and simplify network operations.
--Zipping and unzipping files with 7Zip and tar commands.
+•	Zipping and unzipping files with 7Zip and tar commands.
--Integration to lftp for file transfer.
+•	Integration to lftp for file transfer.
--Integration to db and db2 PASE query commands.
+•	Integration to db and db2 PASE query commands.
--Sending and receiving email via SMTP, POP, IMAP and Office 365 Graph.
+•	Sending and receiving email via SMTP, POP, IMAP and Office 365 Graph.
--Storing and retreiving files to network shares without needing NetServer.
+•	Storing and retreiving files to network shares without needing NetServer.

 ```Let us know what integrations your company need.
 We're happy to discuss.```